jasonsyp/jasonsyp.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-  Thanks for visiting my blog.
-After a successful, established career working in the defense sector, I decided it was time for a life pivot and I followed my passion for data to pursue a career in data science, you know the so-called sexiest job in America.
+  After a successful, established career working in the defense sector, I was left yearning for something more.
+Something that would take me back to my technical roots in computer science and experience the cutting edge.
+It was time for a life pivot and I followed my passion for data to pursue a career in data science, you know the so-called sexiest job in America, the number one in demand profession, a fantasy life where high tech unicorns make ridiculous D3 visualizations solving all the worlds problems.
+At least that's what the slick sheet said.
 This blog is an attempt to document my journey, all the stumbles, fumbles, insights, and successes.
 Follow along.
   <br>
 <b>Vitals:</b>